 3. Slice Against the Grain

-This tip could be put in all caps because it is the most important.
+I am going to put this tip in all caps!
+It is super important.
 Each piece of meat has a grain which will run in the same direct.
 Slicing against the grain can be the difference between a tender and a tough steak.

 The best example of this is skirt steak.
-The grain of the meat will flow in a singular direction which can be found by looking at the ridges on the beef.
+You can find the grain of the meat by looking at its ridges and internal lines.
 Cut skirt steak WITH the grain and it will be tough & difficult to chew.
 Slice against the grain and it is so tender that is will melt in your mouth.

 Both the same cut of meat, but two completely different experiences!